List of All My Children characters: Phoebe Tyler Wallingford (deceased)

 A pillar of Pine Valley, her family (the Englishes) were early settlers in the region.
-The community's leading socialite, Phoebe prided herself on her family's ancestry and was a member of the Daughters of Fine Lineage.
-The sister of Ed English, aunt of Brooke English, mother of Lincoln Tyler and Ann Tyler Martin, grandmother of Chuck Tyler and great-aunt of Jamie Martin, she was the ex-wife of the late Charles Tyler, Wade Matthews (50 years her junior) and was married twice to the late Langley Wallingford.
-Wrote an advice column.
+The community's leading socialite, Phoebe prided herself on her family's ancestry and was a member of the Daughters of Fine Lineage (an exclusive women's club).

+Conservative in her politics, Phoebe softened and mellowed in her later years.
+The sister of Edward "Ed" English, aunt of Brooke English, mother of Lincoln "Linc" Tyler and Anne Tyler Martin, grandmother of Chuck Tyler and great-aunt of Jamie Martin; she was the ex-wife of the late Charles Tyler, Wade Matthews (50 years her junior) and was married twice to the late Professor Langley Wallingford (real name: Lenny Vlasik).

+Phoebe had a longstanding feud with Mona Kane Tyler, as well as a longstanding problem with alcohol, often drinking to intoxication.

+Phoebe wrote an advice column for Tempo Magazine.